AyobamiAdebesin/Menjar/README.md

-A one stop for African dishes
+A restaurant app for African dishes